2020 PAINTING CONSERVATION PROJECT

-In an effort to protect and preserve the stunning craftsmanship of this woodwork the Garden is working alongside our partners at the Vancouver Park Board, the Vancouver Heritage Foundation, and Heritage BC, to restore the true colours of key sections of the Garden, bringing out the Garden’s original vibrancy and enhancing its unique cultural characteristics.
+In an effort to protect and preserve the extraordinary craftsmanship of this woodwork the Garden worked alongside our partners at the Vancouver Park Board, the Vancouver Heritage Foundation, and Heritage BC, to restore the true colours of key sections of the Garden, bringing out the Garden’s original vibrancy and enhancing its unique cultural characteristics.

-Due to the unique and delicate nature of this restoration work, our conservation team are working with skilled painters and heritage specialists who have closely studied the work of the original artisans who traveled from China to construct the Garden.
+Due to the unique and delicate nature of this restoration work, our conservation team collaborated with skilled painters and heritage specialists who have closely studied the work of the original artisans who traveled from China to construct the Garden.

-Throughout July and August this team of specialist painters will be working their way around the Garden removing and restoring sections of paintwork.
-If you are visiting the Garden during the work, we invite you to participate in this educational experience and interact with our skilled painting crew.
+Throughout July and August 2020, this team of specialists this team of specialist painters worked their way around the Garden removing and restoring sections of paintwork.

-As a visitor to the Garden your admission directly supports our ongoing conservation efforts and our goal to protect this beautiful space for many generations to come.
+As a visitor to the Garden your admission has directly supported our ongoing conservation efforts and our goal to protect this beautiful space for many generations to come.